 Is Internet Explorer 9 right for you?
 In the web browser wars with Google Chrome and Mozilla Firefox, Microsoft have focused on further improving performance, security and usability of their flagship web browser.

-Once you look through this article you are able to make an informed choice on whether moving to the new version of Internet Explorer is right for you and your family.
+Once you look through this article, you can make an informed choice on whether moving to the new version of Internet Explorer is right for you and your family.

 IE9 only works on Windows Vista and above.
 If you are still on Windows XP, you Will Not be able to use IE9.